MLCarey321/agile2022/README.md

 6. Confirm that the build runs and ends by saying `BUILD OK`.
 If it doesn't, make sure you have the correct version of Node installed, then ask James for help.

 **Copyright note**: Please note that this repository is copyrighted by James Shore's company, Titanium I.T.
 LLC.
-Although you're welcome to copy it for your personal use, you may not make use this material to make your own training courses without express written permission.
+Although you're welcome to copy it for your personal use, you may not use this material to make your own training courses without express written permission.
 See the "License" section below for details.

 Running the Code